kostsm/CapstoneProject/README.md

   - *specify*
 ---

-## Project Structure - CapstoneProject
+## Project Structure - Lab3

-The project is organized as follows:
+The Lab3 is organized as follows:

 ```
 CapstoneProject/